A real-time inventory management system ensures instant data collection, processing, and sharing capabilities.

 Cloud servers are dedicated computers that can be accessed virtually.
 They can store and process inventory data remotely.
 Third-party vendors maintain all the hardware of cloud servers.

 All the inventory data collected by a company can be sent to a cloud and processed instantly.
-The reports and real-time dashboard can be accessed from any location online.
+The reports and real-time dashboard can be accessed from any location online, helping businesses manage holding costs efficiently.

 6. Data mapping tools